-The Epson EcoTank ET-4750 ($499.99) offers all-in-one inkjet printing with a very enticing money-saving prospect: High-yield ink tanks that deliver extremely low ink costs, compared with low-yield ink cartridges.
+The Epson EcoTank ET-4750 ($499.99, or less with one of our Epson coupon codes) offers all-in-one inkjet printing with a very enticing money-saving prospect: High-yield ink tanks that deliver extremely low ink costs, compared with low-yield ink cartridges.

 The initial price is likely to cause sticker shock.
 But keep in mind that this all-in-one comes with two bottles of each ink (black, cyan, magenta and yellow), valued at about $118.
 Each bottle of black ink is rated to print 7,500 pages; each color bottle has a page yield of 6,000 pages, for a total of 15,000 text pages, or 12,000 color pages.
 That's a lot of pages.

 The ET-4750 is compact, measuring 16.4 x 19.8 x 10 inches, with the output paper tray extended.
 Pushing the 250-sheet output tray inside the body shaves off 6 inches of depth.
 The top of the body is flat unless you lift up the hinged ADF tray for feeding multipage documents.

 The front panel hinges upward, and offers a color touch screen, which is on the small side, at 2.4 inches.
 In addition to tapping selections, you can swipe through menu offerings, as you do with a smartphone.
 The screen feels a little small for extensive menu navigation, though basic operations and settings selections are easily accomplished.
 There are just two physical buttons, one on each side of the screen: Home and Help.
 On the back are USB, Ethernet and fax ports.
 You can put the ET-4750 on your wireless network, and it offers Wi-Fi Direct.